jesusfer/mlt_django/README.md

-# opentelemetry-python-grafana-mlt
+# MLT with Django

-This project is a demonstration of how observability can be implemented in microservices/distributed systems that are built with python/django.
+This project is a demonstration of how observability can be implemented in microservices/distributed systems that are built with python/Django.
 For monitoring, the MLT observability triad is collected:

 * Metrics
 * Logs
 * Traces